changkejun/efw/README.md

 # efw
-It is a java server-side javascript framework, and I think it may be an "Easy FrameWork".
+It is an ajax web framework by java for server-side javascript, and I think it may be an "Easy FrameWork".